cities in south america

 1. La Paz, Bolivia

 If you haven’t heard much about Bolivia travel or about La Paz in general, you’re not alone.
-La Paz, Bolivia is still a mostly off-the-beaten path travel destination, but not for lack of things to do, incredible landscapes, and super cheap travel.
+La Paz, Bolivia, is still a mostly off-the-beaten-path travel destination, but not for lack of things to do, incredible landscapes, and super cheap travel.

 La Paz is also a great jumping-off point for further exploring Bolivia, including the otherworldly Salar de Uyuni Salt Flats, Lake Titicaca, and the stunning Madidi National Park on the edge of the Amazon Rainforest.
 Don’t wait until Bolivia gets popular to plan your trip – it’s well worth exploring now!